WasilewM/23Z-INZ/docs/docs/VirtualBox/virtualbox.md

 - `VM_NGINX_IP` - an IP that we have defined for the `host-only` network interface in the nginx VM
 - `NGINX_LOAD_BALANCING_STRATEGY` - a strategy for load balancing.
 In 1-1 model it is can be left empty.
 More on the load balancing strategies can be found [here](#how-to-choose-load-balancing-strategy)

-To sum up all the above our `variables.sh` file for 1-1 model should look like this:
+To sum up all the above our `variables.sh` file for the 1-1 model should look like this:
 ```shell
 #!/bin/bash